Soft power: United States

 American culture has been embraced around the world for many decades.
 Due to America's superpower status, American culture is often seen as "hegemonic".
 American dominance and the popularization of American media largely contributed to the English language (particularly American English) becoming the global lingua franca.
 American music has had a wide influence over the development of music around the globe.
 American architecture and urban planning, American political and economic philosophy, and American film and television have played strong roles in shaping both western and non-western culture.
-American cuisine, fashion trends, literature, theatre, and dance have also widely influenced global culture of the modern era, and various subcultures that were born in the United States, such as the Hippy, Hip-hop, Punk rock, Rock 'n' roll, Greaser, Grunge, and Beatnik movements (among others) have influenced mainstream culture of the 20th and 21st centuries.
+American cuisine, fashion trends, literature, theatre, and dance have also widely influenced global culture of the modern era, and various subcultures that were born in the United States, such as the hippie, hip-hop, punk rock, rock and roll, greaser, grunge, and Beatnik movements (among others), have influenced mainstream culture of the 20th and 21st centuries.
 American technology and social media companies hold a monopoly over the world's digital space.